-Reading time: 5 min.
+Reading time: 6 min.

 Can A Hair Transplant Increase Hair Density?

-The average person can lose up to half their hair before it becomes noticeably thin [1].
-But a 50% decrease in hair density sounds like a substantial amount of hair loss.
-So how much can a hair transplant improve your hair density?
+The average person can lose up to half of their hair before it becomes noticeably thin [1].
+Needless to say, a 50% decrease in natural hair density sounds like a substantial amount of hair loss.

-• whether a hair transplant can increase hair density
+• Whether a hair transplant can increase hair density

 Table of Contents